 Early Learning Victoria is committed to the wellbeing and safety of children, which includes working with other authorised organisations to protect each child.
-We recognise the importance of sharing information with other professionals to identify the wellbeing or safety needs of the children at our centres as we know this can enable children to receive early and targeted support.
+As an Information Sharing Entity (ISE), our centres are authorised to request and share relevant information with other ISEs, under the Child Information Sharing Scheme (CISS) and the Family Violence Information Sharing Scheme (FVISS).
+We recognise the importance of proactively sharing information with other organisations to promote the safety and wellbeing of children.

 1. Scope